 New Zealand’s Food and Fibre “Good Agricultural Practice (GAP) quality assurance programmes provide traceable systems all the way from crop to customer, ensuring confidence in the integrity and provenance of our products” [******].
 "Good manufacturing practices" are used including the segregation of ingredients for certified organic, allergen management and bespoke product requirements.

 As our network adapts, with flexible on demand sliding scale systems, we are able to offer a diversity of EATRIGHT (trademark) more benefits in every bite products.
 Some of these products are for the outdoor adventurer, orienteerer, search and rescue (SAR), inclusion in multi brand ration packs, and/or in bulk quantities (eg organic or world leading ‘ultra-low residue production’ dried fruit options), so may not to be shown in our online shop.
 Please contact us for more information.

 - Non GMO, not bioengineered (always), Certified Organic Ingredients (whenever possible).
 Germplasm identification, where possible, to assist with biological diversity and food security issues

-- FRET FREE food, not fiction, online shopping.
+- FRET FREE flexible food, not fiction, online shopping.
 No account needed, no fees added, no paywall.
 NO searching separate pages (tabs or links) for ingredients, nutrition panel, shelf life, pack types, sizes and prices, photos, country of origin etc. One informative, per product, 'detail' page available before you buy

 ONLINE SHOP Secure payment, 1-2 day delivery (NZ), no minimums, FREE shipping on orders over $49, satisfaction guarantee